 Disseminated Intravascular Coagulation (DIC)

-Disseminated Intravascular Coagulation (DIC) is a disorder associated with excessive bleeding and/or excess thrombin generation (causing excess clotting).
-Normally, the body makes blood clots when they are needed to stop bleeding.
-In DIC, the body is making many inappropriate clots throughout the body.
-This uses up the body’s clotting factors (components needed to make a clot), which leads to bleeding.
-In addition, these clots can block blood flow to organs, leading to organ failure.
-Cancer can trigger DIC, particularly certain types of leukemia.
-DIC can also be related to sepsis (blood stream infection).
+The body makes blood clots when they are needed to stop bleeding.
+In disseminated intravascular coagulation (DIC), the body makes clots throughout the body when they are not needed.
+This uses up the body’s clotting factors (the parts of blood needed to make a clot), which leads to bleeding.
+These clots can also block blood flow to organs, leading to organ failure.

-DIC is considered an "oncologic emergency", which is an acute health problem caused by the cancer itself or its treatment.
-Oncologic emergencies require immediate treatment.
+DIC is an oncologic emergency, which is a serious health problem caused by the cancer itself or its treatment.
+Oncologic emergencies need to be treated right away.

-- Excessive bruising and bleeding (bleeding from gums, nose, rectal or vaginal bleeding).
+- Bruising more than normal and bleeding (bleeding from gums, nose, and rectal or vaginal bleeding).

 - Multiple blood clots.

-- Petechiae or red dots on the surface of the skin.
+- Petechiae (red dots on the surface of the skin).

-DIC is diagnosed through blood testing, including CBC (complete blood count), platelet count, prothrombin time (PT), partial thromboplastin time (PTT), fibrin degradation product, d-dimer, and serum fibrinogen.
+DIC is diagnosed through blood testing to check your CBC (complete blood count), platelet count, prothrombin time (PT), partial thromboplastin time (PTT), fibrin degradation product, d-dimer, and serum fibrinogen.

-If you are experiencing any DIC related symptoms, contact your care team immediately.
+If you have any DIC related symptoms, such as abnormal bleeding or bruising, contact your care team right away.